saturnapi/integrate-differential-equations/README.md

 # integrate-differential-equations
-API for integrate differential equations Start using it, go to [saturnapi.com/artw/integrate-differential-equations](https://saturnapi.com/artw/integrate-differential-equations).
+API for integrate differential equations.
+Start using it, go to [saturnapi.com/artw/integrate-differential-equations](https://saturnapi.com/artw/integrate-differential-equations).

 Find more APIs or contribute at [SaturnAPI.com](https://saturnapi.com).